gerardparesys/Processing-examples/AudioSampler3datafolderP3/README.md

-Sketch to test Sampler of the "Minim" library
+Processing sketch to test Sampler of the "Minim" library

 ![AudioSampler3datafolderP3](AudioSampler3datafolderP3.png)